 If you go: Celebrations in the Holy Land

 The Feast of the Annunciation is a perfect opportunity to visit Nazareth and particularly the Church of the Annunciation and the Basilica of Annunciation.
-The city celebrates the angel Gabriel's revelation to Marcy that she would conceive a child, Jesus Christ.
-The highlighs of the feast include a special procession along Paul VI Street to the church of Annunciation in Nazareth.
-The Patriarch is accponaied in procession by memebers of the Scouts.
-Special services are open to the public:
+The city celebrates the angel Gabriel’s revelation to Marcy that she would conceive a child, Jesus Christ.
+The highlights of the feast include a special procession along Paul VI Street to the church of Annunciation in Nazareth.
+The Patriarch is accompanied in procession by members of the Scouts.

 George Alexander is a frequent contributor to Travelujah on Orthodox Christianity. he is the Secretary and Spokesperson for the Orthodoxy Cognate PAGE.
 For further inforamtion please visit www.theorthodoxchurch.info